scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

    File ``fig2.png`` is dragged from the ``Downloads`` folder from the source terminal and dropped into the ``.`` (current directory) folder icon displayed by ``gls`` in the destination terminal.
-This executes the command ``mv /user/rsarava/Downloads/fig2.png`` in the destination terminal to move the file. :label:`mvfig`
+This executes the command ``mv /user/rsarava/Downloads/fig2.png .`` in the destination terminal to move the file. :label:`mvfig`

-Screen sharing and theming
+Session sharing and theming
 ========================================

 .. figure:: scipy-fig-theme.png
    :scale: 22%

-   Two views of a GraphTerm terminal session showing the output of the command ``head -20 episodeIV.txt`` on a computer running OS X Lion.
+   Two shared views of a GraphTerm terminal session showing the output of the command ``head -20 episodeIV.txt`` on a computer running OS X Lion.
 The left view is in a Firefox window with the **default** theme and the right view shows the same terminal in a Chrome window,